jonnymind/SIRPAS/Books/Base_System.md

 the _active damage_.
 When the damage roll doesn't involve the **SM** in the computation of the **AD**, a critical result adds 4 **DP**.

-> Notice that some defences might generate a damage too.
+> Notice that some defenses might generate a damage too.

 A critical failure indicates a failure even when the roll itself would indicate a success.
 For example, suppose an attacker with __brawl__ 16 against